Aosman4395/Coder_Co_Modules/AWS/Assignment-1.md

 - Public systems can be accessed from the internet when needed
 - Private systems remain isolated from direct external traffic
 - Outbound access from the Private Subnet is still possible without exposing it
-- This creates a **secure multi-tier network**, which is the foundation of enterprise cloud architecture

 This routing configuration enforces strict security boundaries while allowing functionality required for cloud workloads.